aktive/hakboard/README.md

 If an entity's unique ID or name are edited in HA, those changes will persist unless manually renamed back to their original name.
 To reset the name, simply delete the custom name from the entity edit screen and it will revert to the default name generated by HAKboard.
 To reset the entity ID, you must manually rename it back to its original state.
 Entities deleted from HA are retained in HA's entity registry (`.storage/core.entity_registry`).
 So if you delete the integration then re-add it specifying the same Kanboard server and endpoint ID, the renamed entities will still be renamed in the new integration.
 This is expected HA behavior.

 ### Scenario 5: Project filter scope change
-Reducing or increasing an existing integration's project filter will cause HAKboard to apply those changes (and add/remove entities as required) as soon as the `Submit` button is clicked configuration screen.
+Reducing or increasing an existing integration's project filter will cause HAKboard to apply those changes (and add/remove entities as required) as soon as the `Submit` button is clicked on the configuration screen.
 This was purposefully implemented to maintain state between HA and Kanboard, however if you'd like to change this default behavior we'd like to hear from you.

 ## Card Configuration
 Three cards are included with HAKboard.
 See [Screenshots](#screenshots) to view them on the dashboard.

 ### HAKBoard Status Card (frontend/hakboard-status-card.js)
 Displays useful information about your HAKboard integration.
-This is a bespoke Lovelace card specificaly developed for HAKboard and can be easily added to your dashboard via the UI.
+This is a bespoke Lovelace card specifically developed for HAKboard and can be easily added to your dashboard via the UI.
 - **USAGE:** From your dashboard, select the `+ Add Card` button and choose the `HAKboard Status` card.
 It has multi-endpoint support, enables the user to configure which elements are displayed, and includes `🔄️ Refresh` and `⚙️ Config` buttons that allow you to refresh your Kanboard data, or configure the integration directly from the dashboard!
 This is extremely useful during the initial configuration period, after which they can be hidden using the checkboxes.

 ### Users Card (lovelace_card_users.yaml)
 Displays a list of all users and their total assigned tasks.
 It denotes Admins, Users and Project Managers using icons.
 Items on this card are clickable entities that will open the HA Entity view.
 This card automatically looks for any HAKboard user entities and adds them to the card.
 Please review `lovelace_card_users.yaml` for examples.
 - **USAGE:** This card is built using standard Lovelace YAML, but you do not need to edit YAML files (phew).
 The easiest way is to paste the prebuilt card code directly into the dashboard editor.
 From your HA dashboard, select `+ Add Card`, choose any type of card then select `Show code editor` and paste the contents of `lovelace_card_users.yaml`.
 It will automatically detect all relevant `hakboard.` user entities and display them on the card.
 - **NOTE:** This card is not (yet) a native lovelace card.
-This was an intentional design in the early release do demonstrate the power of dynamically generating a card's contents based on flexible criteria.
+This was an intentional design in the early release to demonstrate the flexibility of dynamically generating a card's contents based on flexible criteria.
 The card has several dependencies listed at the top of the file.

 ### Projects Card (lovelace_card_projects.yaml)
 Displays vital statistics for each project, including the total number of tasks, `#️⃣ Project ID`, `🕑 Last Activity`, `👤 Project Owner`, `⚠️ Overdue Tasks` and 📊 statistics on the number of open tasks for each column configured in the project.
 Each entry is a clickable link that will take you directly to the project in Kanboard.